-Three Indian Moms Went Looking For Role Models For Their Daughters
+3 Indian Moms Went Looking For Role Models For Their Daughters

 As a child, Karidhal asked many questions.
 Do aliens exist?
 Is there life on Mars?
 Why do stars twinkle and why does the moon change shape?
 "Asking questions like Ritu did was important, because the more you know of the world, the more you can become a part of it," Akkineni writes.

-These stories make Indian women, their struggles and success more more visible, especially to children, says Sen.
+These stories make Indian women, their struggles and successes more more visible, especially to children, says Sen.

 "It's only in recent years that textbooks are beginning to address the role that women have always had in shaping India's history," she says.
 "Inclusive narratives like these help," she says.